Dublin

 The dependent persons and discretionary clauses

-In 2023, 1,773 persons have been relocated, mainly to Germany and France, and some to Romania, Bulgaria, Belgium, Finland, Norway, and Portugal.
-Persons relocated are mainly nationals from Syria, Afghanistan and smaller numbers from Iraq, the Democratic Republic of the Congo, Cameroon, Somalia, Nigeria, Sierra Leone, Djibouti, and Palestine.
-The Program is expected to continue in 2024 with the existing Pledges from the supporting countries for 2023 still in place.
-In January 2024, 15 persons were transferred and there are more persons scheduled to be transferred in February and March 2024.[7]
+In 2023, 1,773 persons were relocated, mainly to Germany and France, and some to Romania, Bulgaria, Belgium, Finland, Norway, and Portugal.
+Persons relocated are mainly nationals from Syria, Afghanistan and smaller numbers from Iraq, the Democratic Republic of Congo, Cameroon, Somalia, Nigeria, Sierra Leone, Djibouti, and Palestine.[7]

-In view of the rise of asylum seekers from Syria requesting relocation to other EU Member States, upon arrival, in mid-2023 the government decided to exclude new asylum seekers from the voluntary relocation Program to act as a deterrent to future arrivals.
-Persons arriving in Cyprus from January 2023 onwards are not eligible to the Program.[8]
-However, the majority of asylum seekers are not aware of this limitation and continue to request upon arrival when they will be relocated.[9]
+In view of the rise of asylum applicants from Syria requesting relocation to other EU Member States, upon arrival, in mid-2023 the government decided to exclude new asylum applicants from the voluntary relocation Program to act as a deterrent to future arrivals.
+Persons arriving in Cyprus from January 2023 onwards are not eligible to the Program.[11]
+However, the majority of asylum applicants are not aware of this limitation and continue to request upon arrival when they will be relocated.[12]

 Procedure